 The labyrinth is an ancient wisdom tool used for meditation.
 The oldest labyrinth design, the Classical Labyrinth, is 4,000 to 5,000 years old.
 It can be found in many cultures around the world.
 The path follows a circular design and allows those walking to meander while being led to the center.

-In 2015, Chris Beam, a certified, Veriditas- trained Labyrinth Facilitator, introduced this course to OLLI students.
+Several years ago, Chris Beam, a certified, Veriditas-trained Labyrinth Facilitator, introduced this course to OLLI students and also facilitates several labyrinth walks throughout the year for the KSU community and the public.
 Veriditas is a non-profit international organization whose mission is to “inspire personal and planetary change and renewal through the labyrinth experience.”
 They support labyrinth facilitators around the world by promoting a further understanding of the labyrinth as a tool for personal and community transformation.

 “The labyrinth is also a metaphor for your journey in life, in the present moment,” says Chris.
 “Only the participant, the walker, knows what that metaphor is for them.”